 Local Republican Greg Conlon, who is running for a House seat against Jackie Speier, was inside St. Paul, Minn.'s Xcel Energy Center on Wednesday when Wasilla Mooseburger breathed life into what had been a low-wattage convention.
 It was "spontaneous combustion when Palin hit the floor," Conlon recalled Friday.

 "I just thought that she's everything that we could possibly want in a vice president," said Conlon.
 "She's got so much energy and excitement that she's going to motivate the troops at all levels."

-As for Palin's utter lack of foreign policy experience, Conlin said that, if anything were to happen to McCain, who is 72, Palin will be surrounded
+As for Palin's utter lack of foreign policy experience, Conlin said that, if anything were to happen to McCain, who is 72, Palin will be surrounded by experienced advisors.

 Unfortunately, McCain's advisers are even more hawkish and trigger-happy than the current president's, so the Insider doesn't consider that a comforting prospect.

 Conlon said McCain's speech Thursday was moving.
 Did the McCain campaign lay it on a bit thick with the multiple recountings of the senator's prisoner-of-war experience?
 Conlon doesn't think so, because it served to illustrate his propensity to "put country first."

 "He's demonstrated many times that he's his own man," Conlon said, "and he came across (Thursday) as his own man and willing to do what he thinks is right for the country at all costs to himself."